takwas/blog-src/content/ubuntu-africa-calls.md

     QA: I am [first name] [last name] from [country]

 When a user does this correctly, the bot would respond to the user confirming receipt of the information.
 This is doable anytime during the meeting.
-So if a user comes in late, that's the first thing he'd be expected to do.
+So if a user comes in late, that's the first thing they'd be expected to do.

 I have noticed that the bot performs no parsing whatsoever on this given data and just logs it as is.
 Therefore, it's in a user's best interest to adhere (strictly) to the format given above.

 <br/>
-Before the meeting, there had been an [agenda page](https://wiki.ubuntu.com/AfricanTeams/Meetings/20160127) -- I believe this was open for suggestions on the [mailing list](https://launchpad.net/~ubuntu-africa) -- for the issues to be discussed at the meeting.
+Before the meeting, there had been an [agenda page](https://wiki.ubuntu.com/AfricanTeams/Meetings/20160127) -- I believe this was open for suggestions on the [mailing list](https://launchpad.net/~ubuntu-africa) -- iterating the issues to be discussed at the meeting.
 And this was strictly followed during the meeting.

 <br/>

-#####The following is my excerpt from the meeting:
+####Meeting Excerpts

-The Ubuntu Africa community is currently an unofficial group.
-It would need more activity to gain the official recognition.
-Therefore, we have a mandate to try and convince users from all local Linux User Groups to join the Ubuntu Africa community whilst still being active in their respective communities, as this community is country agnostic and aims to bring us all under one umbrella.
+<s>The Ubuntu Africa community is currently an unofficial group.
+It would need more activity to gain the official recognition.</s>

+Firstly, it is important to note that all members have a mandate to try and convince users from African Linux local communities/user-groups to join the Ubuntu Africa community whilst still being active in their respective communities, as this community is country-agnostic and aims to bring us all under one umbrella.

+The meeting had a number of first-timers (myself included) in attendance.
+The new members were recognised.
+And we learnt of the [Ubuntu local community in Cameroon](https://wiki.ubuntu.com/CameroonianTeam/NewMembers/en) and their [mailing list](https://lists.ubuntu.com/mailman/listinfo/ubuntu-cm).

 Users were encouraged to get word out about the fledgling community through their social hangouts (Facebook, Twitter and the rest...).
 More suggestions came in on how to  get the publicizing done.
 Users suggested YouTube videos, Twitter posts ([#ubuntu-africa](https://twitter.com/hashtag/ubuntuAfrica?src=hash)) and blog posts (like the one you are reading now).